 These experiences accelerated a lot of changes, particularly for furniture and design in public spaces, that are here to stay.

-In a recent webinar with Library Journal, I had the opportunity to speak about the value of flexibility right now, and the four shifts in furniture that libraries need to make in order to maintain that flexibility.
-And I wanted to share those shifts today.
+In a webinar with Library Journal, I had the opportunity to speak about the value of flexibility right now, and the four shifts in furniture that libraries need to make in order to maintain that flexibility.
+I wanted to share those shifts today.

 Let me give you a little bit of background before we jump in.